-Power in the animal kingdom is determined by a creature’s ability to survive on the planet.
+Power in the animal kingdom is determined by a creature’s survival skills.
 For almost all living beings, the capacity to survive is determined by several key factors such as strength, adaptability, size, speed and intelligence.
-Based on Charles Darwin’s evolutionary principle, “survival of the fittest”, “fittest” relates to the best physical specimens that are in the best shape and health.
+Based on Charles Darwin’s evolutionary principle, ‘survival of the fittest’, ‘fittest’ relates to specimens that are in the best shape and health.

 Lions are master hunters because of their strength.
 Cheetahs get ahead of the game because of their speed.
 Ants and bees survive because of their industriousness.
 Roaches and other insects display superior adaptability in even the harshest conditions.
-Birds have wings that help them soar above us all.
+Birds have wings that help them soar high.

-For us humans, our power lies in our advanced intelligence and the awareness that we have of the life force within us.
-Unlike other living creatures in the animal kingdom, our range of power isn’t limited to physical characteristics and mental agility, but it goes a level deeper into the spiritual and ethereal realm.
+For us humans, our power lies in our advanced intelligence and curiosity.
+Unlike other living creatures in the animal kingdom, our range of power isn’t limited to physical characteristics and mental agility, but it goes a level deeper, into the spiritual and ethereal realm.

 On the surface, this may not seem like the case.
-Our circumstances may seem limited and mislead us to believe that we are powerless.
-There might be people around us who seem like they control our fate and elicit a victim mentality within us.
-We could feel a lack of power because we don’t have the looks, money, status, wardrobe, connections, or whatever we think is required to reach a place of prominence.
+Our circumstances seem limited and mislead us to believe that we are powerless.
+There might be people around us who believe are controlling our fate.
+We could feel a lack of power because we don’t have the looks, money, status, wardrobe, connections, or whatever we think brings a sense of significance.

-The truth is that we are the main source of our feelings of powerlessness because of how we relate to our own sense of power.
+The truth is that we are the source of our feelings of powerlessness because of how we relate to our own sense of power.
 If we’re open to seeing things from a symbolic perspective, we’ll see that we have more power than we realize.
-Your sense of power has nothing to do with what others say and do to you and your life circumstances – rather, it lies in your ability to make choices.
+Your sense of power has nothing to do with what others say and do to you – rather, it lies in your ability to make healthy choices.

 You always have the power to choose what you think, do and believe in.
-You channel your power every time you decide to take action that moves you towards your desired results.
-As you keep doing this, you’ll become increasingly confident in your ability to manifest the reality you’ve always dreamed of.
+You channel your power every time you decide to take action and react to others behavior.
+By following this principle, you’ll become increasingly confident in your ability to manifest your own reality.

-This dynamic form of inner power is much more potent than the superficial kind that’s associated with money, status and beauty, which many of us gave grown accustomed to wanting.
-None of the shallow symbols of power mean anything if you don’t believe in your self-worth and if you can’t experience your life from a prevailing sense of balance, harmony and contentment.
+This dynamic form of inner power is much more potent than the superficial kind that’s associated with money, status and beauty, which many of us want.
+None of the shallow symbols of power mean anything if you don’t believe in yourself and if you’re not living in alignment with your truth.

-Power comes from being yourself, standing your ground and doing the right thing.
+Power comes from being yourself, standing your ground and doing what’s best for you.
 You reverberate with power whenever you choose to walk in the pursuit of truth and integrity.
 You don’t have to use force or aggression to intimidate others to get what you want.
-You can ask for what you’re worth and fight for justice from a place of peace and understanding, just as Mahatma Gandhi and Martin Luther King did.
+You can ask for what you’re worth and fight for justice from with a peaceful and collaborative spirit, just as Mahatma Gandhi and Martin Luther King did.

 Yet this is easier said than done.
-None of us are capable of being in perfect alignment with our inner power at all times.
-There are times when we’ll relinquish our power and give it away without realizing that we are doing so.
-Depending on which stage of consciousness you’re at, you could do it once in a while or you may find yourself caught up in a habitual cycle of disempowerment.
+Hardly any of us are capable of standing in our power at all times.
+There are times when we’ll relinquish our power and give it away without realizing that we’re doing so.
+Depending on how aware you are, you may do it once in a while or you may find yourself doing it often.
 Over the years, you may have developed a belief system that gets you trapped into a pattern of giving away your power.

 The unfortunate reality is that there are plenty of individuals who would be happy to take advantage of our inability to tap into our power.
 If we aren’t careful, these toxic individuals will find ways to capitalize on our weaknesses for their personal gain.
-That’s why it’s essential for us to become conscious of the ways that we sabotage ourselves and learn how to overcome those patterns and reclaim our power.
+It’s essential for us to become conscious of the ways that we sabotage ourselves and reclaim our power.

-Living in a state of powerlessness will not only lead to unpleasant and painful situations but can also cause a lot of harm to us on a physiological level.
+Living in a state of powerlessness can also harm us on a physiological level.
 According to medical intuitive, Caroline Myss, every time we give our power away, we are psychically drained and we experience energy leaks and imbalances that lead to diseases, sickness and other body ailments or an overall sense of weakness.

-This occurs because we are energy beings with a strong mind-body connection.
-We need to listen to the wisdom of our intuition because it will always let us know when we have compromised our power through our emotional state and our energy levels.
-Myss says that personal power is ultimately about learning not to negotiate your self-worth for the sake of someone else or selling yourself short for a job.
+This occurs because we’re energy beings with a strong mind-body connection.
+We need to listen to our intuition because it will always let us know when we have compromised our power.
+Myss says that personal power is ultimately about learning how to not negotiate your self-worth for the sake of someone else or selling yourself short for a job.

 If you’re unsure about whether or not you’re giving your power away in your interactions, I’ve put together a list of the five subtle indicators that will help you figure it out: